 Through the floor window you can sort of see how far off the ground it is

 After spending the morning at the Skytree we decided to visit the Imperial Palace over in Chiyoda.
 The Imperial Palace is a big garden and also the home of the Japanese Emperor.

 Tall bamboo garden

-Since this post is getting too long I will continue the the rest of the days at Remm in a new post.
-Thanks for reading!
+Since this post is getting too long i’m going to continue the the rest of the days at Remm in a new post.
+Thanks for reading so far!